 We have given some properties of minimum weight pseudo-triangulations.
-A main open question is how much weight loss can be guaranteed for any set with sufficiently many interior points when relaxing from triangulations to pseudo-triangulations.
-Lemma 5 shows that there might be no gain at all and, even worse, the MWPPT may be longer than the minimum weight triangulation.
+A main open question is how much weight can be saved when relaxing from triangulations to pseudo-triangulations.
+Theorem 5 shows that there might be no gain at all and, even worse, the MW-PPT may be longer than the minimum weight triangulation.
 On the other hand, Theorem 9 suggests that the gain might be linear in the number of interior vertices.